The Aim Foundation

 Priority Areas

-• Work with infants, children and young people facing disadvantage
+• Work with infants and children facing disadvantage

 • Prevention-focused interventions that address underlying causes